Jean-Carlo89/LWChallenge/README.md

    ### `npm i`

-5. create a .env like in .env.example (api:https://hom-escolaaberta.sme.prefeitura.sp.gov.br/api)
+5. create a .env like in .env.example (api for .env: https://hom-escolaaberta.sme.prefeitura.sp.gov.br/api)
 6. Run the app with:

    ### `npm start`